fuzzylabs/vertex-edge/README.md

 * It's easier for a team to share data while ensuring that everybody is working with the same version of that data.
 * It allows us to track changes over time.
-* It allows us to link every experiment to a specific data version.
+* It allows us to link every experiment and deployed model to a specific data version.

 We use DVC to do data versioning.